 Our Particular Way of Life

-As contemplative monks, we observe the monastic enclosure and guests are confined to the gatehouse, parlour, Oratory and exceptionally, refectory.
+As contemplative monks, we observe the monastic enclosure and guests are confined to the gatehouse and Oratory.
+Priests, other clerical guests, and some religious may be admitted to the monastic refectory for meals.

-We do not have any direct apostolate to children and our retreat facilities are closed to persons under 18 years of age.
+We do not have any direct apostolate to children, nor any ministry outside the enclosure of the monastery.
+Our retreat facilities are closed to persons under 18 years of age.

 As Irish law requires, all members of the community are personally vetted by An Garda Síochána.